OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-configure-asset-delivery-policy.md

         None,

         /// <summary>
-        /// hello Asset should not be delivered via this AssetDeliveryProtocol.
+        /// The Asset should not be delivered via this AssetDeliveryProtocol.
         /// </summary>
         Blocked,

         /// <summary>
-        /// Do not apply dynamic encryption toohello asset.
+        /// Do not apply dynamic encryption to the asset.
         /// </summary>
         ///
         NoDynamicEncryption,